tebexio/TebexCheckout-OpenAPI/README.md

 - `generate_sdks.sh` - Generates SDKs using the `openapigenerator` in our officially supported languages.
 This will also compile YAML and JSON versions of the OpenAPI spec.

 ## Developer Resources
-All of our plugins are open source and welcome contributions from the community.
 If you wish to make a contribution, please review **CONTRIBUTING.md** for guidelines and things to know before making your contribution.

 ### Environment Requirements
+These are required only if you want to run our included end-to-end tests and SDK generation.
+Otherwise, you may use our Release versions of the API specification for use in OpenAPI compatible generators.

 - NPM (to install `openapigenerator`)
 - Python 3.x
 - Required Python packages: